OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 **Environment -** anything listed as environment without further clarification, and/or human restaurant and household environments.
 Also any outdoor environments, eg. yard, ground. ***this category requires additional curation/additions***

-**Feces -** anything listed as feces, stool, diarrhia, that does not also list a specific isolation area (eg. farm feces are categorized as farm, bovine feces are categorized as feces). ***this category requires additional curation/additions***
+**Feces -** anything listed as feces, stool, diarrhia, that does not also list a specific isolation area (e.g. farm feces are categorized as farm, bovine feces are categorized as feces). ***this category requires additional curation/additions***

 **Feed -** Any feed or food listed as an animal or pet food, including domestic animal food, treats, silage, and livestock feed.